In order to strike off a Cyprus company, the Cyprus Company:

-5) If the Cyprus Company belongs to a group of companies, related party balances may be transferred through journal entries to other companies via reorganisation without the need of converting anything into cash or cash at the bank.
+5) If the Cyprus Company belongs to a group of companies, related party balances may be transferred through journal entries to other companies via reorganisation without the need to convert anything into cash or cash at the bank.
 Care is also needed in case of a decision to write off or waive any balances due by or to the Cyprus Company as this may create Cyprus tax consequences.

 6) If the Cyprus Company is registered for VAT purposes, it should be deregistered.

-7) If the Cyprus Company is registered with the Cyprus Social Insurance department, it should be deregistered.
+7) If the Cyprus Company is registered with the Cyprus Social Insurance Department, it should be deregistered.

 8) The Cyprus Company should close all its bank accounts.
 A bank account may remain open if a refund is expected from the Cyprus Tax Department when examining the Company’s tax returns (Please refer to paragraph 13 below).